vdouet/AirJukeBox/README.md

 New songs can be added in three different ways:

 1) Manually putting songs in the `Sounds` directory under `AirJukeBok/AirJukeBoxSite`.
 Songs need to be in `.mp3`, `.ogg` or `.wav` format.
-2) Downloading songs from Youtube using AirJukeBox's web interface.
+2) Downloading songs from YouTube using AirJukeBox's web interface.
 Converting the video's audio to the `.ogg` format can take a few minutes.
-3) Uploading a songs directly from AirJukeBox's web interface.
+3) Uploading a song directly from AirJukeBox's web interface.
 Songs need to be in `.mp3`, `.ogg` or `.wav` format.

 Note from Pygame's documentation:
 > Be aware that MP3 support is limited.
 On some systems an unsupported format can crash the program, e.g. Debian Linux.
 Consider using OGG instead.